KohheePeace/udemy-rails-web-dev-tutorial-en/docs/css-guide/04-complex-css.md

 }
 ```

-## What you need to understand from `test2.css`
+!!! info "What you need to understand from `test2.css`"
     1. You need to write a lot of CSS
     2. You need to get familiar with CSS